Executive Certificate in Nonprofit Leadership

 How to Elevate Your Board Into Community Ambassadors

 The overall landscape of nonprofit governance has changed with regulators, stakeholders, and the public demanding increased accountability to ensure that nonprofit organizations achieve results.
 To be successful, a nonprofit organization requires strong leadership from its board of directors in close partnership with the organization’s senior leaders.
-In this session, we will consider how to forge effective relationships given the asymmetries in the knowledge, information, and incentives among these groups.
+In this session, we will consider how to forge effective relationships, given the asymmetries in the knowledge, information, and incentives among these groups.
 We will also discuss how to increase board member commitment to the mission of your organization and how boards must be active and engaged to fulfill their legal and governance duties.

 Key Learning Objectives: